Outdoorsy Halloween Costumes

 Pumpkin patches, apple cider donuts and a crispness in the morning air are evidence that fall is right around the corner in my little patch of the woods.
 With that comes the anticipation of the fast approaching holiday season and some anxiety as I think of all I hope, want, and need to accomplish.

-Most are inexpensive and require few materials beyond what you already own.
-Additionally, these costumes are easy to modify, simplify and adapt to your own family’s needs.
+Most of these outdoorsy costumes are DI.
+They are inexpensive and require few materials beyond what you already own.
+Additionally, these costumes are easy to modify, simplify, and adapt to your own family’s needs.

 Whether you’re a Halloween fanatic or feeling a sense of dread about October 31st this costume roundup goes ‘out on a limb’ to inspire you with ideas for a fun, low stress, outdoor–themed Halloween.

 And let me put in a little caveat that you should not be surprised if “The Entomologist & His Bug Collection” make a repeat appearance this year!
 When I lack the motivation to get to a craft store and no lightning bolt strikes me with an “original” idea then I love to recycle a costume from previous years with a few added bells and whistles (your next-door neighbors will never know and your child will still come home with too much candy).

 Entomologist & Bug Collection